Generic Green's Conjecture and Generic Geometric Syzygy Conjecture in Positive Characteristic: Introduction

-Corollary \ref{GreenConjecture} is first proved in \cite{AFPRW}*{Thm 1.2} with full generality, i.e. including the case of odd genus, assuming a little different bound on the characteristic.
-See also \cite{RS21} for an improved bound.
-The authors used totally different method which turned out to be quite a technical proof.
-Our approach is considerably simple, based on \cite{KM20}*{Thm 0.2}, which used only homological algebra.
-But note that the effective lower bound on the characteristic we give is almost identical as that given in \cite{AFPRW}*{Thm 1.2}, which is $\frac{g+2}{2}$.

-\begin{rmk} \begin{enumerate}[\normalfont(i)] \item Theorem \ref{Main} in characteristic zero is proved in \cite{KM20}*{Thm 0.2}, where K3 surface $(X,L)$ is assumed to have $\Pic(X)=\bbZ[L]$, indeed a general case in characteristic zero.
-Kemeny's proof makes essential use of the property $\Pic(X)=\bbZ[L]$, which could be a huge issue in positive characteristic.
+In particular, $\psi$ induces a natural isomorphism $\mathrm{Sym}^{k-2}H^0(X,E)\simeq K_{k-1,1}(X,L)$. \end{thm} The above result over $\bbC$ is proved in \cite{KM20}*{Thm 2}, where K3 surface $(X,L)$ is assumed to have $\Pic(X)=\bbZ[L]$, indeed a general case in characteristic zero.
+Kemeny's proof makes essential use of this property, which poses a serious challenge in positive characteristic.
 In particular, the Tate conjecture implies that any K3 surface over $\Fbar_p$ has even Picard number \cite{HD16}*{\S XVII.
-Cor 2.9}. \item The existence of such a base-point free line bundle $A\in W_{k+1}^1(C)$ with $h^0(A)=2$ on a general smooth curve $C\in|L|$ for a general primitively polarized K3 surface $(X,L)$ is guaranteed by the following proposition, for which the proof is saved until Section \ref{Uni}.
-(One simply sets $r=1, d=k+1, g=2k$) \end{enumerate}
+Cor 2.9}.